adamchalmers/blog/content/kubernetes-problems.md

   - Rules are executed by an [IngressController].
 Your cluster admins have probably already set one up
  - Isolate teams and projects from each other with [Namespaces].

 _Big thanks to [Sana Oshika], [Jesse Li] and [Mingwei Zhang] for really helpful feedback on drafts of this post.
-Follow me on [my twitter] for more_
+And a very special thank you to [Tim] and [Terin] from Cloudflare, who have really gone above and beyond the call of duty to help onboard k8s beginners.
+They're always answering questions and improving the developer experience.
+They really exemplify what a good platform team should be like._

 ## Related reading

 If you're new to containers, I really liked [The Increment's issue all about them][increment-containers].
+It's got _lots_ of helpful articles.

-I also really like [Ivan Velichko's blog][ivan] for learning about Kubernetes and docker internals.
+I really like [Ivan Velichko's blog][ivan] for learning about Kubernetes and docker internals.

 Jessie Frazelle's blog is full of really cool container ecosystem bits and pieces, mostly focused on security, but I really liked this piece about [running all her desktop apps in Docker][frazelle].

 I bookmarked this [article on debugging Kubernetes pods][debugging-pods] back in 2018 when I was first working with k8s, it was incredibly helpful and I kept referring back to it.

 I've also started using [k9s], a nice terminal UI for Kubernetes.
 It's much easier than repeatedly typing `kubectl get pods`, copy the pod ID, then `kubectl describe pod <id>`.
-It's awesome.
+It's really made exploring my kubernetes projects much easier.

 ## Footnotes